 Movement decoration: Branded oscillating weight

-Functions: Hours, minutes, seconds, retrograde date, days of week, power reserve
+Functions: Hours, minutes, seconds, retrograde date, days of the week, power reserve

 Power reserve: 42 hours